-The use of personal protective equipment will be actively and consistently enforced on school property and on school buses as follows, with development considerations as noted:
+The use of face coverings will be actively and consistently enforced on school property and on school buses as follows, with development considerations as noted:

 - Preschool students will be taught how to use masks but will not be required to wear a mask.
 According to the American Association of Pediatricians (AAP), wearing a mask is considered low priority for preschool students as it may be difficult to implement.
-High priority mitigation efforts promoted by this age group consist of hand hygiene, infection prevention education for staff and families, adult physical distancing from one another, adults wearing face coverings, cohorting, and spending time outdoors. - Students in grades K-3 are required to wear face coverings at all times, and will receive support and direction to achieve this goal.
-This includes arrival and dismissal times even when outside.
-Teachers will put in place strategies to assist students in determining when the benefits of wearing a mask outweigh potential harms. - All students in grades 4-12 are required to wear face coverings at all times.
-This includes arrival and dismissal times even when outside. - Students at all grade levels will be provided with opportunities to go outside to socially distance and take a "mask break." - All employees will be required to wear face coverings at all times.
-This includes arrival and dismissal times even when outside.
+High priority mitigation efforts promoted by this age group consist of hand hygiene, infection prevention education for staff and families, adult physical distancing from one another, adults wearing face coverings, cohorting, and spending time outdoors. - Students in grades K-3 Masks are required for students.
+Students sitting at their desks 6 feet apart will be allowed mask breaks at the discretion of their teacher. - All students in grades 4-12 are required to wear face coverings at all times throughout the school day including at arrival and dismissal.
+The only exceptions are when students are eating or drinking when 6 feet apart or when an indoor mask break is allowed under clearly defined conditions (see below). - All employees will be required to wear face coverings indoors at all times unless they are in a room or office alone.
+Face coverings are required at all times in hallways, bathrooms, and common areas, as well as upon arrival and when leaving the building. - Employees and students will not be required to wear face coverings when outside if social distancing of more than 6 feet can be adhered to.
+Additionally, when necessary, students at all grade levels will be provided with opportunities to go outside to socially distance and take a "mask break." - Students and employees will be allowed opportunities to take indoor mask breaks at the discretion of the teacher.
+However, individuals must move to a different, designated space outside the classroom and must be at least 6 feet apart during any indoor mask break.
+These mask breaks will be short in duration; less than ten minutes.